This post may contain affiliate links. Please see my full disclosure for details.

 - 1 cup (5oz/150g) bacon cooked and chopped

 - After your crazy dough recipe has proofed prepare the filling:

-- Combine the cream cheese, cooked chopped bacon and sliced scallion in a bowl.
+- Combine the cream cheese, cooked chopped bacon, crushed garlic and sliced scallion in a bowl.
 Stir until smooth and set aside.

 - Transfer the dough to a floured work surface, and roll it into a rectangle approximately 20 inches x 16 inches.
 It will be long so you can always do it in 2 goes.